SFTHaider/scdr-gemini-assistant/README.md

 # How to Run:

+You give your natural language prompt **in the terminal** when running the script.
+Type it after `python scdr_gemini.py`, inside quotation marks.

 Example 1 — Get MTG FCI data for a date range

 INPUT: python scdr_gemini.py "Give me the scdr-files command for extracting MTG FCI data for June 1 to June 10, 2024"